madnuttah/unbound-docker/doc/README.md

 ### CacheDB (Redis)

 > [!TIP]
 > Even it takes a little more effort, we recommend accessing the CacheDB rather via [Unix Socket](https://www.howtogeek.com/devops/what-are-unix-sockets-and-how-do-they-work/) than via tcp.
-The speed is superior in comparison to a tcp connection.
+The speed is superior in comparison to a network connection.

 Due to the restricted environment of the image, it's not possible to just map and access the redis server's socket but need to use a "proxy" container which provides access to both containers, `unbound` as well as `unbound-db`, so there's an additional busybox container providing the socket in an own volume.

-Extend your **existing** `docker-compose.yaml` `server:` section with the content of [`this snippet`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/docker-compose_snippet.yaml).
-The loading order of the modules is also important, `cachedb` has to be loaded before `iterator`and after `validator`.
+Extend your **existing** docker `compose` file's `server:` section with the content of [`this snippet`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/docker-compose_snippet.yaml).
+The loading order of the modules is also important, `cachedb` has to be loaded before `iterator` and after `validator`.

 ```
 server: